Frequently asked questions

 Yes!

-The APS certificate is one of the required documents for the preliminary review documentation (VPD), i.e. without the APS certificate, applicants from China, India or Veitnam, respectively, will not receive the VPD.
+The APS certificate is one of the required documents for the preliminary review documentation (VPD).
+For this reason, applicants from China, India or Vietnam, will not receive the VPD without their APS certificate.

-You may start the application in KLIPS 2.0 before you receive the VPD.
-However, the VPD is required for the application.
-Your documents are therefore not complete without the VPD.
-Please note that only complete applications that have been uploaded by the deadline can be considered.
+You can start the application in KLIPS 2.0 before you receive the VPD.
+However, the VPD is required to complete the application.
+Please note that only complete applications that have been uploaded by the deadline will be considered.

 It is therefore not possible to submit the VPD after the deadline.
 However, you are welcome to apply for the following semester.